-5. Independence of Linear Transformations: For any linear scale transformation φ , $\varphi(F(\mathbf{S}, \mathbf{d})) = F(\varphi(\mathbf{S}), \varphi(\mathbf{d}))$.

-Axiom 5 states that the bargaining solution does not change if the quality function and disagreement point are scaled by a linear transformation.
+5) Independence of Linear Transformations: For any linear scale transformation φ, φ(F(S,d)) = F(φ(S), φ(d)).
+Axiom 5) states that the bargaining solution does not change

-6. Symmetry: If S is invariant under all exchanges of tasks, $F_i(\mathbf{S}, \mathbf{d}) = F_i(\mathbf{S}, \mathbf{d})$ for all possible tasks i, j.
+6) Symmetry: If S is invariant under all exchanges of tasks, $F_i(\mathbf{S}, \mathbf{d}) = F_j(\mathbf{S}, \mathbf{d})$ for all possible tasks i, j.

-Finally, Axiom 6 is a special case of the equal penalty drop fairness criteria imposed by the KSBS.
+Finally, Axiom 6) is a special case of the equal penalty drop fairness criteria imposed by the KSBS.
 It implies that if tasks have the same disagreement points and the same maximum achievable quality, then they will have the same quality allocation and therefore incur equal drops in quality.
-Together, axioms 4, 5, and 6 are called "axioms of fairness".
+Together, axioms 4, 5, and 6 are called "axioms of fairness."